viperfx07/boilerplatev/README.md

 #BoilerplateV
-An extensive HTML5 framework for building robust web sites utilising Jade, SCSS/PostCSS with Grunt.
+An extensive HTML5 framework for building robust web sites utilising Jade, SCSS/PostCSS with Gulp.

 Notes:
 * Since PostCSS is not mature enough, I have SCSS as a branch.
 Short story, I used PostCSS with [cssgrace](https://github.com/cssdream/cssgrace) plugin.
 It doesn't allow you to use inline-block in a nest.
 So, I chose not to use PostCSS for now but might use in the future, since PostCSS is blazingly fast.

-* Instead of using ruby Compass, I use [Compass mixins](https://github.com/Igosuki/compass-mixins) so I can still use the mixins / functions that are provided by Compass on my boilerplate.

 * gulp-sass though using node-sass options, can't make a sourcemap without gulp-sourcemaps
 * for browsersync, because using node-gyp, see INSTALLATION part on https://github.com/nodejs/node-gyp